epochml/bylaws/title-2/chapter-1.md

 ## §3.
 Applicability

-The policies outlined in this document apply to any persons affiliated with Epoch while acting in their official capacity as a member of Epoch.
+The policies outlined shall apply to any persons affiliated with Epoch while acting in their official capacity as a member of Epoch.
 These persons include, but are not limited to: